alanakaffenberger/alanakaffenberger.github.io/index.md

 # Professional Summary
-Enthusiastic student currently studying Neuroscience on a pre-med track.
-Strong multitasking and problem-solving skills with ability to work with minimal supervision.
-Academic experience in many lab environments including: General Chemistry, Organic Chemistry, Intro to Neuroscience Techniques, and Cell Biology.
+An undergraduate student at the University of Kentucky studying Neuroscience on a pre-med track.
+Completion of multiple science courses including, but not limited to: General and Organic Chemistry, Cell Biology, Biochemistry, and Intro to Neuroscience Techniques.
+Confident in communication skills and ability to problem solve and maintain high standards with minimal supervision.
+Currently looking to explore opportunities in clinical and laboratory settings.

 # Education
 **University of Kentucky**